 Natural Air Freshener

-Have you ever tried making a stovetop air freshener (also called a simmer pot)?
+Have you ever tried making a natural air freshener (also called a simmer pot)?
 In lieu of candles, diffusers, and plug-in-anything, this fast and safe method works so much better.
 Not to mention I’m having fun playing around with various “recipes” each time we do it!

 Traditional candles are often made of petroleum-based paraffin wax and then filled with synthetic fragrances (one of the world’s top allergens).
 Even when they aren’t burning, they can release phthalates and carcinogens into the air.